brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* Improvement: Buttons - Added a new vertical alignment option.
 * Fix: Lottie - Resolved an issue in which the SVG aligment would not work as intended in the TwentyTwentyThree theme.

 = 2.8.0 - THURSDAY, 12th OCTOBER 2023 =